-Professor Martha S. Jones is the Society of Black Alumni Presidential Professor and Professor of History at The Johns Hopkins University.
+Professor Martha S. Jones is the Society of Black Alumni Presidential Professor and Professor of History and SNF Agora Institute at The Johns Hopkins University.
 She is a legal and cultural historian whose work examines how black Americans have shaped the story of American democracy.

 Professor Jones holds a Ph.D. in history from Columbia University and a J.D. from the CUNY School of Law.
 Prior to the start of her academic career, she was a public interest litigator in New York City, recognized for her work as a Charles H. Revson Fellow on the Future of the City of New York at Columbia University.